Capstone-Projects-2023-Spring/project-tool-shed/documentation/docs/requirements/use-case-descriptions.md

-## Use Case #3 -
+## Use Case #3 - Creating a Tool Listing

 A user would like to rent out tools that they are not currently using to earn some extra money.

-1. The user logs in like in use case #2 & #3.
+1. The user navigates to the website, logs in to their account, and ends up on the homepage of the website.

-2. The user clicks on the (button: LIST_TOOL) and completes the following fields.
+2. The user clicks on the "General" dropdown menu and clicks on "Add Tool".

+3. The user fills out the form

     - Name of Tool

-    - Type of Tool (Electric, Battery, Wireless, etc.)

-    - Type of Listing (For Rent)

-    - Price (Price per hour/day/week)
+    - Description

+    - Category

+    - Maker

-3. The user clicks on the (button: INSERT_IMAGE) to upload images of the tool.
+3. The user adds a YouTube video on how to use tool, photo and/or manual.

-4. The user clicks the (button: SUBMIT) to add tool to the list of tools for rent.
+4. The user clicks the button "Create".

-5. The user is brought to the local listings menu once submission is successful.
+5. The user scrolls down to Listings and clicks "+ New Listings".

-6. The user clicks on the (button: LIST_TOOL) to repeat the process for as many tools as they would like to list for rent.
+6. The user clicks "Active" and fills out price, max # of billing intervals and billing interval.

+7. The user clicks "Create" to create a new listing.

-7. The user can then close the website or click the (button: LOG_OFF).
+5. The user can scroll down to Listings and click "+ New Listings" to create more listings of the same tool or exits the site.